 - Includes receivables with a fair value of \$432 million and a gross contractual amount receivable of \$433 million.
 The best estimate at the acquisition date of the contractual cash flows not expected to be collected on these receivables is \$1 million.
 Includes employee related provisions and the fair value of contingent liabilities, which relate to possible claims by investors in the Funds and investigations by regulatory bodies and other actual - and potential claims and proceedings (refer to note 44).
-The expected timing and ultimate cost of contingent liabilities were used during the period.
+The expected timing and ultimate cost of contingent liabilities to the Group will depend on the assessment and outcome of compliance performance, and the results of any litigation and regulatory investigations or proceedings that may be brought. \$41 million of the contingent liabilities were used during the period.

-Non controlling interest are measured as their proportionate share of the final fin - Non controlling interest are measured as their proportionate share of the identifiable net assets of the Funds.
-Includes \$362 million of treasury shares. - 5 The adjustment on re-measuring equity interests has been recognised in Other Operating Income in the Income Statement.
-In addition to this adjustment, the Group reclassified the debit equity accounted reserves of ING of \$32 million to Other Operating Income in the Income Statement. - 6 Upon finalisation of fair value procedures, the remaining balance will be recognised as goodwill.
+Non controlling interest are measured as their proportionate share of the identifiable net assets of the Funds.

+Includes \$362 million of treasury shares. - The adjustment on re-measuring equity interests has been recognised in Other Operating Income in the Income Statement.
+In addition to this adjustment, the Group reclassified the debit equity - accounted reserves of ING of \$32 million to Other Operating Income in the Income Statement.

+Upon finalisation of fair value procedures, the remaining balance will be recognised as goodwill.
 The goodwill paid relates to expected synergistic benefits expected to be realised through the combination of the ANZ and ING wealth businesses.
 Goodwill is not expected to be deductible for income tax purposes.

 Included in the consolidated Income Statement and Statement of Comprehensive Income since 30 November 2009 is operating income of \$955 million and a profit before tax of \$527 million in respect of the acquired businesses, after eliminating gains on treasury shares and incorporating policyholder income and contributions taxes as revenue.
 Had ING been consolidated from 1 October 2009, the consolidated Income Statement and Statement of Comprehensive Income would have included, for the twelve months ended 30 September 2010, operating income of \$1,147 million and a profit before tax of \$607 million.
 This excludes integration and transaction costs but includes the impact of grossing up income for tax paid on policyholder investments.
-In respect of transaction costs, \$10 million is recognised in Other Operating

-Expenses in the Income Statement and \$2 million in Opening Retained Earnings on adoption of the revised standard.
+In respect of transaction costs, \$10 million is recognised in Other Operating Expenses in the Income Statement and \$2 million in Opening Retained Earnings on adoption of the revised standard.